-Mook Maker: Creates some kind of feral rat creatures from his nightmares.
-Get used to these guys while you travel in Everfree.
+- Mook Maker: Creates some kind of skull-headed feral rat creatures from his nightmares.
+Get used to these guys while you travel in Evernight.

-Token Good Teammate: The only one of the heroes who expresses regret over what they've become, and the only one not enjoying himself; furthermore, the Wizard later reveals that when the Eighth Hero fell to his apparent death, Oberon was the only hero who insisted that they try to rescue him.
+- Token Good Teammate: The only one of the heroes who expresses regret over what they've become, and the only one not enjoying himself; furthermore, the Wizard later reveals that when the Eighth Hero fell to his apparent death, Oberon was the only hero who insisted that they try to rescue him.
 Even his sin (simply tiring of conflict) is rather light compared to the others.
 This may be why he has a sympathetic death scene, and his Abyss ends with him flat out destroyed and given the peace of true death while the others get their ironic hells shifted to another form of ironic torture.

-- Woobie, Destroyer of Worlds: One Elf is tired of fighting and hangs up his bow.
+- Woobie, Destroyer of Worlds: One Elf gets tired of war and refuses to fight.
 Entire species is nearly killed as a result.
 Gets controlled by a giant tree in the time while the Overlord is sleeping.
 As it's a magic tree, it turns the entire forest into a literally nightmarish place populated by Skulls (upright-walking skull-headed animal nightmares) and Elf ghosts.
-And Oberon cannot end it himself, seeing as the tree won't let him wake up unless it is in direct danger.
+Oberon cannot end it himself, seeing as the tree won't let him wake up unless it is in direct danger.

 Sir William the Bold/Black